 Math Students.
-Students who have Mathematics as their home unit are required to take at least 9 hours having the MATH course designation (and not cross listed with other departments), and additional requirements may apply depending on the student's home unit.
+Students who choose Mathematics as their home unit are required to take at least 9 hours having the MATH course designation (and not cross listed with other departments), and are expected to have a strong background in Mathematics.

 Qualifying Exam.
 A written qualifying examination must be attempted by the end of the second year of enrollment in the CSE doctoral program (normally taken after the student completes CSE core coursework).
 The oral qualifying exam part may be combined with the Oral Comprehensive exam, with the approval of the CSE Math home unit coordinator.
 If there are concerns with the written qualifying exam (determined by the Math home unit coordinator), the student is required to have a separate oral qualifying exam following the format as CSE.

 Oral Qualifying Exam.
 This covers both a computational artifact and the student's specialization area of Applied and Computational Mathematics.
 The specialization part of the exam follows the Oral Comprehensive Exam format of the Math PhD program.
 A part of the oral presentation should have a section on computational artifacts.
 The computational artifact part will follow the same format as for all CSE PhD students.

 Doctoral Thesis.
 Students are required to complete a doctoral thesis reporting the results of independent research that advance the state-of-the-art in the CSE discipline.
 The dissertation must be successfully defended to the students dissertation research committee.